Background gradientBackground gradient

 Japan SIM Cards: How to Stay Connected in Japan

-When searching about a trip to Japan — whether it’s for a holiday or a business trip — Google will usually return the option of getting a SIM card at the airport (Narita, Haneda or Kansai).
-But is it that easy?
-Is that cost-effective?
+When searching for information about a trip to Japan, you’ll likely be recommended to get a SIM card at the airport (Narita, Haneda, or Kansai), but is it that easy?
 What other options are there?

-Read on to help you decide whether to get a Japan SIM card or rely on other options to stay connected.
+So, read on to decide whether to get a Japan SIM card or rely on other options to stay connected.

 Who are the main mobile carriers in Japan?